rootCircle/Pyretic/README.md

      height="60">](https://github.com/Microsoftlabs/Pyretic/releases)

 ### Notes
-- This app is not meant any other OS like Windows etc, however community based PR are welcome!
+- This app is not meant for any other OS like Windows, etc., but community-based PR is welcome!
-- Build are copied from ZoomAutoRecorder Readme template and may not be perfect until an official release is posted on GitHub.
+- Build's documentation is adopted from the [ZoomAutoRecorder](https://github.com/Microsoftlabs/Zoom-AutoRecorder) Readme template and hence may not be perfect until an official release is posted on GitHub.

 ### Build an executable
 - Make sure you have fulfilled the following requirements: